Skip to main content

 Figure \(\PageIndex{16}\): (A) Schematic outline of phases involved in the uptake, oxidation, and storage of Fe(II).
 Hagen et al. Metallomics, 9,(2017). https://doi.org/10.1039/c7mt00124j.
 Creative Commons Attribution Non-Commercial License (https://creativecommons.org/licenses/by/3.0/),

 Heart and brain ferritin are enriched in the heavy (H) chain.
 These two organs require safety from toxic Fe2+ ions.
 Ferritins in organs like the liver and spleen, which store lots of iron, are enriched in the light (L) chain.
-The two chains are about 50% homologous, but the H chain has a dinuclear ferroxidase iron site, which catalyzes the Fe2+ to Fe3+ conversion.
+The two chains are about 50% homologous, but the H chain harbors a dinuclear ferroxidase iron site that catalyzes the Fe2+ to Fe3+ conversion.
 Once inside, the L chain surface provides a nucleation site for the deposition of Fe3+ into a ferrihydrite "precipitate" ((Fe3+)2O3•0.5H2O).
 The general reaction is:

 2Fe2+ + O2 → [Fe3+-O-O-Fe3+] → [Fe3+-O(H)-Fe3+]